telerik/maui-docs/controls/chart/chart-overview.md

 ### Labels

 The Chart can display different labels for the series and axes that are displayed.
 Additionally, you can customize the labels according to your preferences.

-## Available Chart Types

-The Telerik UI for .NET MAUI Chart provides the Cartesian and the Pie Charts as well as a number of series, which enable you to visualize different types of data in various ways and depending on your preferences and requirements.

-### Cartesian Charts

-The [Cartesian Chart]({% slug chart-types-cartesian-chart %}) uses the Cartesian coordinate system to plot the data points in its chart series.
-The X and Y axes define how the coordinates of each point in the plot area are calculated.

-Depending on the type of Cartesian Chart and the used series, the Chart provides a [Categorical axis]({% slug axes-categorical-axis %}), a [Numerical axis]({% slug axes-numerical-axis %}), and a [Date-Time Continuous axis]({% slug axes-date-time-continuous-axis %}).

-The Cartesian Chart supports a number of series types, among which:

-* Categorical Series such as the [Area]({% slug chart-series-area-series %}) and [Bar]({% slug chart-series-bar-series %}) Charts.
-* Scatter Series such as the [Scatter Line]({% slug chart-series-scatter-line-series %}) and [Scatter Point]({% slug chart-series-scatter-point-series %}) Charts.
-* Financial Series such as the [OHLC]({% slug chart-series-ohlc-series %}) and [Candlestick]({% slug chart-series-candlestick-series %}) Charts.

-The Cartesian Chart also provides the [Chart Grid type]({% slug cartesian-chart-grid %}), which is optionally decorated with grid-like visuals, which support horizontal and vertical lines, and are associated with axis ticks and horizontal and vertical stripes (the area between two adjacent ticks).

-### Pie Charts

-The [Pie Chart]({% slug chart-types-pie-chart %}) visualizes its data points by using a discrete polar coordinate system.
-Each point is represented as an arc segment.
-The arc length represents the point’s value percentage of the total sum.
-Telerik UI for .NET MAUI provides the [Donut Series]({% slug chart-series-donut-series %}) and the [Pie Series]({% slug chart-series-pie-series %}).

 ## Next Steps